 All freshwater loaded from shore or barge should test and treated to ensure a residual chloride reading of 0.2ppm.

-New ships fitted with an ultra-violet steriliser must, fitted with an automatic chlorinator system.
+New ships fitted with an ultra-violet sterilizer must, fitted with an automatic chlorinator system.
 As an alternative full flow silver ion system may use.

-Alternative means for sterilisation may submit to the classification society for approval.
+Alternative means for sterilization may submit to the classification society for approval.

 Storage Tank Arrangements

-Storage tanks and delivery systems intended for drinking or washing water- It is preferable that systems use for drinking and washing keep isolated from the system supplying such circuits as jacket water and oil purifier seal water.
-Where this is impractical then effort must put by the fitting of efficient non-return valves or an air break in the pipework to prevent back contamination.
+Storage tanks and delivery systems intended for drinking or washing water- Systems should use for drinking and washing keep isolated from the system supplying such circuits as jacket water and oil purifier seal water.
+Where this is impractical then effort must be put by the fitting of efficient non-return valves or an air break in the pipework to prevent back contamination.

 Sitting of tanks– Tanks designed for drinking water should allow easy inspection and maintenance.
-Fore peaks which are susceptible to damage should not be used or aft peaks which are too difficult to clean.
+Fore peaks that are susceptible to damage should not be used or aft peaks that are too difficult to clean.
 No freshwater tank should keep to an oil tank.

 Construction– The internal structure should allow easy drainage and cleaning.
 The tank should be pressure tested every 10 years to ensure no seepage in or out, particularly where the tank is adjacent to the ship’s side.
 Manholes should be of adequate size and raised above deck level.
 Only pipework containing the same quality of water in the tanks should allow passing through the tank.
 Goosenecks should suitably design to prevent the ingress of seawater

-Coatings– Coatings should applies and allowed to cure strictly with adherence of the
+Coatings– Coatings should apply and be allowed to cure strictly with adherence of the

-Distribution Systems- Water treatment, filters, mineralises, softeners etc.-water supplied to evaporators and reverse osmosis plant should pass through a suitable filtration system.
-A form of sterilisation applies to fresh-water.
-Neutralisers and mineralises optionally fitted to make the water more palatable.
+Distribution Systems- Water treatment, filters, mineralizes, softeners etc.-water supplied to evaporators and reverse osmosis plant should pass through a suitable filtration system.
+A form of sterilization applies to freshwater.
+Neutralizers and minerals are optionally fitted to make the water more palatable.

 Pumps-Must dedicates for freshwater only with no cross-connections.
-Calorifiers, hydrophore tanks etc. should design to allow proper cleaning and prevent sludge and scale build-up.
-Design of fw systems-Dead legs should avoid.
-With temperatures between 15-50°C these can promote bacterial growth.
-Hot water line should suitably insulate especially where they run adjacent to the cold water line. special attention to the toxicity of material used in jointing and mechanical of the pump should be made at the design stage.
+Calorifiers, hydrophore tanks, etc. should design to allow proper cleaning and prevent sludge and scale build-up.
+Design of freshwater systems-Dead legs should avoid.
+With temperatures between 15-50°C, these can promote bacterial growth.
+Hot water lines should suitably insulate especially where they run adjacent to the cold water line. special attention to the toxicity of material used in jointing and mechanical of the pump should be made at the design stage.